 Radiologist assistants maintain their radiographer credentials; therefore, both the radiologist assistant and radiography sections of the Practice Standards should be consulted when seeking practice information for the radiologist assistant.
-The clinical activities are delegated by the supervising radiologist in accordance with federal and state laws, regulations, or lawful institutional policies.
+The clinical activities are delegated by the supervising radiologist in accordance with statutes, regulations, accreditation standards and institutional policies.